lewis-morris/flarchitect/README.md

 ## Features

 - **Zero-configuration endpoints** – expose models as RESTful resources by adding a simple `Meta` class.
-- **Automatic documentation** – comprehensive Redoc docs are generated at runtime and stay in sync with your models.
+- **Automatic documentation** – comprehensive Redoc or Swagger UI docs are generated at runtime and stay in sync with your models.
 - **SQLAlchemy integration** – works with plain SQLAlchemy or Flask-SQLAlchemy.
 - **Built-in authentication** – ship with JWT, basic and API key strategies out of the box, each exposing a simple `/auth/login` endpoint for credential validation, or plug in your own authentication.
 - **Rate limiting & structured responses** – configurable throttling and responses with a consistent schema.